Wahpeton, North Dakota: History

 The first settler was Morgan T. Rich.
 His plow turned the first furrow of rich black bottomland in 1869.
 When other settlers arrived, they formed a tiny community and named it Richville, commemorating both its founder and the fertile quality of the soil.

 In 1871, a U.S. post office opened.
 At the same time, the town's name was changed to Chahinkapa, a Lakota Sioux word meaning "the end of the woods".
 Two years later, the county was organized and named Chahinkapa County.

 Later that year the county was renamed Richland County and the town of Chahinkapa renamed Wahpeton.
-This was derived from the Dakota name of the local band of Dakota Indians, the Wakhpetonwan.
+This was derived from the Dakota name of the local band of Dakota Indians, the Wahpetuwan.
 The name in Dakota means "leaf dwellers."
 They adopted this name at an earlier time when they lived in the vicinity of Lake Mille Lacs, before they were displaced by the Ojibwe and pushed to the west.